Cockerton

-Cockerton is an area, or township, of north-west Darlington in the borough of Darlington, County Durham, England.
+Cockerton is an area in the north-west of Darlington in the borough of Darlington, County Durham, England.
 The Cocker Beck flows through the area and empties into the River Skerne via The Denes, an area and string of valleyed parks donated for the town in the early 20th century.
 It is also near Mowden, Branksome, West Park and Faverdale.

 Etymology

 The -ton of Cockerton is from Old English tūn 'estate'; the cocker- element is less certain but seems to have been a Cumbric river-name, still represented as the name of Cocker Beck.

 Cockerton Village

 The original village layout, known still as "Cockerton Village", remains recognisable.
 This is mainly due to the village green and surrounding houses and cottages being well preserved, with most rebuilding having been carried out with sympathy to the adjacent surroundings.
 The village is also largely covered by the Cockerton Conservation Area, which is managed by Darlington Borough Council.